 - Enlist relatives or friends to help make decisions.

-- Offer items to your family members and friends now—it’s gratifying and practical.
+- Offer items to family members and friends.

-- Donate what’s not needed or wanted to charities—you’ll feel great as you help others.
+- Donate what is not needed or wanted to charities—it’s a great way to help others.

 Here are some organizations that are always looking for donations:

-SALMON Health and Retirement offers many levels of service in their full “continuum of care” and is here if you need us.
-Call us toll-free at (800) 446-8060 if you have any questions.
+SALMON Health and Retirement offers many levels of service throughout their full “continuum of care.”
+Contact us here if you have any questions.